astropy/photutils/docs/photutils/background.rst

 and outputs a 2D `~numpy.ndarray` low-resolution background map of size ``MxN``.

-We demonstate this capability using a custom function that is simply the median of the sigma-clipped data in each mesh (this is the same calculation used by ``method='median'``).
+We demonstrate this capability using a custom function that is simply the median of the sigma-clipped data in each mesh (this is the same calculation used by ``method='median'``).
 We start by defining the custom function::